Green-Software-Foundation/if-docs/docs/major-concepts/regroup.md

 ## Using `regroup`

-To use `regroup`, you simply provide the keys you want to regroup by in the `regroup` pipeline. `regroup` is NOT a plugin, it is a core feature of IF that is executed when you run `if-run` or `if-run --regroup` if the config is available in the manifest file.
+To use `regroup`, you simply provide the keys you want to regroup by in the `regroup` pipeline. `regroup` is NOT a plugin, it is a core feature of IF that is executed when you run `if-run` or `if-run --regroup` if the config is available in the IMP file.

 The config is provided at the node level, and it looks as follows: